 Generally speaking, if a landowner leaves their pool inadequately protected or unsupervised, they’ll be liable for any injuries that occur.

-Of course, other laws may apply and other parties may be held liable depending on the nature of the accident.
+Of course, other laws might apply, and other parties may be held liable depending on the nature of the accident.
 For example, if a swimmer holds another swimmer underwater, the swimmer may be guilty of battery.
 Or if a pool pump malfunctions and injures a swimmer, the injured swimmer may be able to file a product liability lawsuit against the manufacturer of the defective pool pump.

 Defenses to swimming pool accidents